Celebrate Writing with Cartonera Books

 Step 5: Making the Book Covers

-Time: 30 minutes – 2 hours (Before this step you or volunteers will need to cut cardboard.
-You will need cardboard pieces for the small books (3rd – 5th) that is 9.5 x 12 inches and/or pieces for the larger books (K-2) that is 9.5 x 24 inches.
+Time: 30 minutes – 2 hours (Before this step you or volunteers will need to cut the cardboard.
+You will need cardboard pieces for the small books (3rd – 5th) that are 9.5 x 12 inches and/or pieces for the larger books (K-2) that are 9.5 x 24 inches.
 You will need to score them in the middle so that they fold easily.)
 Students should complete a rough draft on their cartonera book cover with a template.
 Then our students at Star Center School will take them to art class and have paints, markers, and fabric to create their covers.
 If you are not able to do this you may want to consider creating those stations for students to make their draft covers come to life on the cardboard.

 Cartonera Book Cover Template K-2

 Step 6: Assembling the Cartonera bookTime: 30 minutes – 2 hours This can be done in a variety of ways.
 You can staple the pages together with an additional page in the front and back to glue onto your recycled cardboard cover.
 Or you can sew the pages together then glue them on the cardboard.
 Materials you will need:

 - Recycled Card Board (For grades K-3 cut into 9.5 x 24-inch pieces.
 For grades 3-5 cut into 9.5 x12 pieces.)

 - Student writing – final copies on the writing template

 After all, cycles have been completed, before the end of the academic school year, students will have an exhibition where they will officially present their books to the public.
 I created bookmarks for our school for each student to remember our project and to put our school on the cartonera map!

 Download mine and change the name to your school's name!
 Cartonera Celebration Bookmark Share with us if you do this in your school or classroom!
 We love to collaborate :)